The Complete Guide to Owner-Controlled Insurance Programs (OCIP & CCIP)

 What Is an Owner Controlled Insurance Program (OCIP)?

-An owner controlled insurance program is a single insurance plan designed to cover nearly all liability arising from a construction project.
-OCIPs combine the coverage benefits of several key insurance policies normally used for construction projects—including general liability, workers’ compensation, excess/umbrella liability, builders risk, and more—into a single policy.
+An owner controlled insurance program is a consolidated insurance program (CIP) designed to cover the primary liabilities arising from a construction project.
+OCIPs bundle the coverage benefits of several key insurance policies—including general liability, workers’ compensation, and excess/umbrella liability—into a single managed program.
+Other protections like builders risk or pollution liability may also be included, though these are typically maintained as separate policies.

 OCIPs are a type of controlled or consolidated insurance program (CIP), interchangeably referred to as a wrap-up insurance plan.
-CIPs are called wrap-up insurance programs because they allow coverage for multiple parties and from multiple policies to be wrapped up, or bundled, into a single insurance plan.
-CIPs, or wrap-ups, can be purchased by the property owner, the contractor(s), or both.
-Consolidated insurance programs that are purchased by the contractor are known as contractor controlled insurance programs (CCIP).
+CIPs are called wrap-up insurance programs because they allow coverage for multiple parties and from multiple policies to be bundled into a single insurance solution.
+CIPs can be sponsored by the property owner, the contractor(s), or both.
+Programs sponsored by the contractor are known as contractor controlled insurance programs (CCIP).

-It is also possible for multiple parties involved with the project (for instance, the owner and the lead contractor) to jointly sponsor the insurance program.
-In this case, the program is referred to as a partner controlled insurance program (PCIP).
+It is also possible for multiple parties (for instance, the owner and the lead contractor) to jointly sponsor the insurance program.
+While occasionally called a partner controlled insurance program, the acronym PCIP is more commonly used in the industry as a synonym for an OCIP (Principal Controlled Insurance Program).

-This guide will focus on owner controlled insurance programs because they are the most common; however, most of the information in this guide is relevant to all types of consolidated insurance programs.
+This guide will focus on owner controlled insurance programs because they are a primary standard for large-scale projects; however, most of the information in this guide is relevant to all types of consolidated insurance programs.

 How OCIPs Work

-OCIPs are a relatively new type of insurance product that were first introduced to provide cost savings an administrative efficiencies for large commercial construction projects with budgets exceeding $50-100 million.
-However, in recent years, these insurance programs have become more popular and widely used for smaller projects as well.
+OCIPs are a well-established type of insurance product that were first introduced in the mid-20th century to provide cost savings and administrative efficiencies for large commercial construction projects with budgets exceeding $50-100 million.
+Over the last several decades, these insurance programs have become increasingly popular and are now commonly used for smaller projects as well.

 Unlike the traditional construction insurance model, where each contractor or subcontractor purchases their own individual insurance policies to cover their liability, under owner controlled insurance programs, the property owner or developer, general contractor, and subcontractors all become named insureds under a single policy (the OCIP), which covers the entire project (or group of projects).

 The big disadvantage of the traditional construction insurance model from the standpoint of the property owner is that each contractor purchases their own insurance and bakes their individual policy costs into their bids, which results in the property owner indirectly paying for the cost and overhead of dozens of policies.
-Additionally, in the event of a loss, legal and administrative costs under the traditional model regularly exceed indemnity costs by as much as 5-to-1.
-By streamlining everything into a single policy, property owners can reduce costs and more efficiently cover losses if they occur.
+Additionally, in the event of a loss, legal and administrative costs under the traditional model can be significant due to the high volume of disputes and cross-claims between various insurers.
+By streamlining everything into a single policy, property owners can reduce these frictional costs and more efficiently cover losses if they occur.

 OCIPs are usually set up for individual projects; however, it is possible to create “rolling” OCIPs, in which the same insurance program is used for a number of similar projects or for a series of projects.
 Rolling OCIPs are common among large property owners, such as real estate investment trusts or state universities, that usually have a number of construction projects underway at any given time.